MechanicalRock/mechanicalrock.github.io/_posts/2024-04-29-dependabot-management.markdown

 ## A Note on Testing

 Updating packages can be painful for a number of reasons.
 One of particular importance is ensuring nothing breaks once something is updated.
 If your application has no testing, and you wish for your application to continue working after complete a package update, you need testing in place.
 If this testing is manual, tackling 49 pull requests can take a long time.
 With automated testing, the time taken can be vastly reduced.
-If you want exemplary automated unit, integration and end to end testing, I recommend chatting to Mechanical Rock.
+If you want exemplary automated unit, integration and end to end testing, I recommend chatting to <a href="https://www.mechanicalrock.io/lets-get-started">Mechanical Rock</a>.

 ## Conclusion